-Tenofovir disoproxil fumarate (tenofovir DF) is a type of anti-HIV medicine called a nucleoside reverse transcriptase inhibitor (NRTI).
-The prescription medicine is approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 2 years of age and older.
+Tenofovir disoproxil fumarate (tenofovir DF) is a type of anti-HIV medicine called a (NRTI).
+The prescription medicine is approved by the U.S. (FDA) for the treatment of HIV in adults and children 2 years of age and older.
 Tenofovir DF is always used in combination with other anti-HIV medicines.

 Before taking tenofovir DF, tell your health care provider:

 - If you are allergic to tenofovir DF or any other medicines.

 - About any medical conditions you have or have had, for example, or problems.

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.

 - If you are pregnant or plan to become pregnant.
 Whether tenofovir DF can harm an unborn baby is unknown.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you are infected with HIV.